 – Dennis Bergkamp from the knees down, shinpads not included (Inter to Arsenal, £7.5m)

 Ginola was French Player of the Year in 1993-94, but midway through that same season national team manager Gerard Houllier had publicly blamed Ginola for France’s failure to qualify for the 1994 World Cup.

 France needed a draw against Bulgaria in their final qualification game, and with the scores level and the ball in the corner in injury time, they looked set to squeak through to the summer tournament in the USA.

 Ginola showed a lack of game management and decided to cross, however, and Bulgaria promptly broke up the other end and scored to qualify at France’s expense.

 Despite his team-mates expressing no ill-will towards Ginola, his manager’s condemnation was enough to make him into the nation’s whipping boy.

 As a result, Ginola had good reason to want to look abroad for his domestic football.
 He had long been courted in Spain, having starred for Paris Saint-Germain in European clashes with the Spanish giants.

-Ginola scored in both legs of PSG’s UEFA Cup elimination of Real Madrid in 1993 (scoring one of the greatest goals in European football history in the process), starred in a second Madrid elimination in the following year’s Cup Winners’ Cup, and drew the attentions of his idol Johan Cruyff by helping PSG to knock out his reigning champions Barcelona in the 1994-95 Champions League quarter-finals.
+Ginola scored in both legs of PSG’s UEFA Cup elimination of Real Madrid in 1993 (scoring one of the greatest goals in European football history in the process), starred in a second Madrid elimination in the following year’s Cup Winners’ Cup, and drew the attention of his idol Johan Cruyff by helping PSG to knock out his reigning champions Barcelona in the 1994-95 Champions League quarter-finals.

 Yet despite competition from Barcelona, Bayern Munich and Juventus, it was Newcastle who came away with Ginola’s signature in a £2.5million deal.